-A facelift is the most common surgical procedure at Dr. Konstantin’s New York City Facial Plastic Surgery practice, and it is considered to be the gold standard of facial rejuvenation.
+A facelift is the most common surgical procedure at Dr. Konstantin’s New York City facial plastic surgery practice, and it is considered to be the gold standard of facial rejuvenation.
 The facelift creates a younger appearance of the face by reducing the amount of loose skin and restoring youthful facial contour.
 Often, this procedure can take off 10 or even 15 years from someone’s face.
-Modern facelift techniques can achieve this result without altering the actual unique character of the face, making someone look natural and unoperated-upon.
+Modern facelift techniques can achieve these results without altering the actual unique character of the face, making someone look natural and unoperated-upon.

-If you’re wondering about having a facelift here in NYC, you’re probably doing a lot of research and asking yourself the best way to prepare for this procedure to get the most out of it.
+If you’re wondering about having a facelift, you’re probably doing a lot of research and asking yourself the best way to prepare for this procedure to get the most out of it.
 There are many things to take into consideration, and often it gets a bit overwhelming and even confusing.
 The best way to figure things out is to discuss all the questions and concerns with your surgeon.
-You should have the doctor explain what is entailed, including all the pitfalls and advantages of the procedure.
+You should have the doctor explain what it entails, including all the pitfalls and advantages of the procedure.
 Once you’ve determined that you are a good candidate for the surgery, it is time to make sure that your body is in the best possible shape.
 When you are in good physical condition, the surgery is more likely to go smoothly.

 Assuming you are in good health, the healing from the procedure should be relatively quick, while the results of your surgery will make you look years younger.
-However, there are many variables that could affect the outcome of your procedure.
+However, many variables could affect the outcome of your procedure.
 Being aware of these variables will go a long way in helping you prepare for your surgery.
-One of the major factors that can interfere with the results of the surgery is your body weight or, to be more accurate, the fluctuationsin your body weight.
+One of the major factors that can interfere with the results of the surgery is your body weight or, to be more accurate, the fluctuations in your body weight.
 This fluctuation is quite normal and happens to most people.

 Whether you are losing weight prior to surgery or looking to shed some pounds for health reasons, the benefits of being at a healthy weight and keeping fit are evident.
 The good news is that even moderate weight loss is good weight loss and good for your health.